ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Remote Disablement**:
 : the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network via a command sent by a Platform.

-**Unwanted Tracking (UT)**:
+**Unwanted (Location) Tracking (UT)**:
 : undesired tracking of a person, their property, or their belongings by a Location-tracking Accessory.

 **Unwanted Tracking Alert**:
-: an alert notifying the user of the presence of an unrecognized Accessory that may be traveling with them over time that allows them to take various actions, including playing a sound on the Accessory if the Accessory is in Bluetooth Low Energy (LE) range.
+: an alert notifying the user of the presence of an unrecognized Accessory that may be traveling with them over time that allows them to take various actions, including playing a sound on the Accessory if the Accessory is in Bluetooth Low Energy (BLE) range.

 **Unwanted Tracking Detection**:
 : algorithms that detect the presence of an unknown Accessory traveling with a person over time.

 **Victim**:
 : a target of (attempted) Unwanted Tracking.
+A victim may or may not own a Location-tracking Accessory.

 # Security Considerations

-Incorporation of this threat analysis into the DULT Protocol does not introduce any security risks not already inherent in the underlying Bluetooth tracking Tag protocols.
-Existing attempts to prevent Unwanted Tracking by the Owner(s) of a Tag have been criticized as potentially making it easier to engage in Unwanted Tracking of the Owner(s) of a Tag.
-However, Beck et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding.
+Incorporation of this threat analysis into the DULT Protocol does not introduce any security risks not already inherent in the underlying Location-tracking Tag protocols.

 ## Security Considerations Unique To Unwanted Location Tracking

-In a situation involving interpersonal control, an Attacker may have access to a Victim's tracking account (e.g. Apple FindMy).
+In a situation involving interpersonal control, an Attacker may be more likely to have access to a Victim's Device or passwords.
 The Attacker could have physical access to a mobile Device on which a tracking account app is installed, remote access through a web portal, or both.
 The risk of an Attacker accessing a Victim's tracking account remotely can be mitigated, though not eliminated, through support for different forms of multi-factor authentication (including hardware keys, e.g. Yubikeys, as well as more traditional methods).
 While this can also be used to mitigate the risk posed by physical access, taking overt security measures while frequently in physical proximity to the Attacker may lead to the Attacker escalating their tactics of interpersonal control.
 Risk assessments and the weighing of tradeoffs in such situations are often highly individualized.
 The ability of a user to access a tracking account over a web portal illustrates the need to consider web app security as part of support for detecting unwanted location trackers.

 ## Balancing Privacy and Security

 In order to avoid pitting the privacy of Tag Owners not engaged in Unwanted Tracking against the security/safety of Victims, the DULT Protocol must consider and balance the privacy and safety of different users of the Crowdsourced Network.
+Existing attempts to prevent Unwanted Tracking by the Owner(s) of a Tag have been criticized as potentially making it easier to engage in Unwanted Tracking of the Owner(s) of a Tag.
+However, Beck et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that may preserve the privacy of Tag Owners without reducing the efficacy of detecting Unwanted Tracking.

 ### Security against Unwanted Tracking for potential Victims

-The DULT Protocol must make it possible for potential Victims to discover unwanted trackers across Accessory hardware and Platforms within a reasonable amount of time.
+The DULT Protocol must make it possible for potential Victims to discover Unwanted Tracking across Accessory hardware and Platforms within a reasonable amount of time.
 It should aid the Victim in determining the location and Owner of the Accessory while not providing a full name or contact information on demand (as the Tag may merely have been lost or otherwise coincidentally in proximity, and providing excessive information would violate the privacy of a non-malicious Tag Owner).
 This could potentially be done with obfuscation, such as showing a partially redacted email address or phone number (see {{active-scanning}}).

 ### Privacy for potential Victims against the use of security measures for further surveillance